deepakver484/deepakver484/README.md

 - 👋 Hi, I’m @deepakver484
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science & Data engineering
 - 🌱 I’m currently Working as a data analyst
 - 💞️ I’m looking to collaborate on project of data science
 - 📫 connect with me at deepakkumarverma484@gmail.com